 Descriptive statistics includes procedures that help us organize and describe data collected from either a sample or a population.
-Occasionally data are collected on an entire population, as in a census.
+Occasionally, data are collected on an entire population, as in a census.
 Inferential statistics, on the other hand, make predictions or inferences about a population based on observations and analyses of a sample.
-For instance, the General Social Survey (GSS), from which numerous examples presented in this book are drawn, is conducted every other year by the National Opinion Research Center (NORC) on a representative sample of several thousands of respondents (e.g., a total of 3,842 cases were included in the GSS 2014).
-The survey, which includes several hundred questions (the data collection interview takes approximately 90 minutes), is designed to provide social science researchers with a readily accessible database of socially relevant attitudes, behaviors, and attributes of a cross section of the U.S. adult population.
-NORC has verified that the composition of the GSS samples closely resembles census data.
-But because the data are based on a sample rather than on the entire population, the average of the sample does not equal the average of the population as a whole.
+For instance, the General Social Survey (GSS), from which numerous examples presented in this book are drawn, is conducted every other year by the National Opinion Research Center (NORC) on a representative sample of several thousands of respondents.
+The survey, which includes several hundred questions (the data collection interview takes approximately 90 minutes), is designed to provide social science researchers with a readily accessible database of socially relevant attitudes, behaviors, and attributes of a cross section of the U.S. adult (18 years of age or older) population.
+Since 2006, the survey has been administered in English and Spanish.
+NORC has verified that the composition of the GSS samples closely resembles